B.S. in Integrated Mktg. Communications

 The general education/core curriculum requirements for this program have a foundation in the liberal arts.

 All IMC majors must also fulfill a diversity requirement by taking 3 semester hours in a course related to race, ethnicity, culture, gender, or religion.
 This course must be in addition to any class used to fulfill the school's humanities requirement.
-Courses must be selected from the following list or approved by the school's director of academic advising: African American studies (any course), gender studies (any course), Latin American studies (any course), anthropology (101, 301, 303, 307), Southern studies (303, 402), religious studies (any course), sociology (313, 325, 413), international studies (any course), or a study abroad experience.
+Courses must be selected from the following list or approved by the school's director of academic advising: African American studies (any course), gender studies (any course), anthropology (101, 301, 303, 307), Southern studies (any course), religious studies (any course), sociology (313, 325, 413), international studies (any course), or a study abroad experience.

 Other Academic Requirements